 Alastair was first elected to the NATA Board in 2003 and elected Chairman of the Board in October 2011.

 Matt Callanan has a Diploma in Advanced Foundry practice from the City and Guilds of London Institute; and Australian Institute for Non-destructive Testing (AINDT) level 3 qualifications in radiography, ultrasonics, magnetic particle and penetrant testing methods.
 He is an Honorary Member of AINDT.

-He was co-founder, principal and Managing Director of pndt Pty Ltd (acquired by Applus RTD in 2007) which began in north-west Western Australia in 1981.
+He was co-founder, Principal and Managing Director of pndt Pty Ltd which began in north-west Western Australia in 1981.
 The company was subsequently acquired by Applus RTD in 2007 and Matt served as Executive Director until mid 2012.
 In his career he has worked for steel foundries and non-destructive testing companies, achieving various supervisory and managerial positions.

-In 1974 Mr Callanan became a NATA signatory, was elected to the Council in 1989, became an NDT assessor in 1994 and was elected to the Board in 1999.
-He was elected vice chair of the board in October 2011.
+He was elected to the NATA Council in 1989 as a Members’ Representative for Western Australia and was elected to the NATA Board in 1999.
+He was elected Vice-chair of the Board in October 2011.

 David Turner holds a Bachelor of Engineering, Master of Engineering Science and Master of Business Administration.

-Previously, David was the authorised representative and directly responsible for the operation of two NATA accredited laboratories covering electrical, temperature and humidity calibrations and measurement and for Energex's NATA inspection accreditation.
+Previously, David was the authorised representative and directly responsible for the operation of all Energex's NATA accredited laboratories covering electrical, temperature and humidity calibrations and measurement and for Energex's NATA inspection accreditation.

 David's association with NATA goes back over 20 years through the management of accredited laboratories covering five separate fields of accreditation and inspection services, including the roles of signatory and authorised representative.
 He was elected to the Council in 2001 as a Members’ Representative for Queensland and has continued to represent the Queensland members on Council to June 2013.